-When undertaking a curtain project in the home, most people’s first concern (especially men) is that they don’t cut off any light or view from the window.
+When choosing window blinds, most people’s first concern (especially men) is that they don’t cut off any light or view from the window.
 It is possible to create a strictly decorative treatment that does not compromise the view or obstruct any light, however, there are many reasons why it is preferable to cover windows.
 For one thing it is a good idea to filter the light in order to protect furniture and floors.
 Then there’s that expanse of west-facing windows that is so lovely in the morning, but by late afternoon is transmitting an uncomfortable blinding light that cries out for translucent shades allowing you to enjoy the view without the glare.

 Of course privacy is one of the obvious reasons to cover windows — without a covering at night, all the neighbors will know exactly what is going on in your house in the evening and from the inside you are faced with cold black holes.
 One of my fondest childhood memories is that of my best friend’s mother drawing the drapes closed every evening at sunset; I loved to participate in the ritual and experience the cozy sense of protection while the outside world was closed off until the morning when the ritual was reversed and you opened the drapes to greet the new day.